foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 ## Remote access via https and CloudFlare

+> The instructions below assume that the only app you want to access via 443 is this single Foundry instance.
+If you have multiple apps, you'd need to place a reverse proxy like Nginx between.
+That is described in the [TrueNAS forums](https://forums.truenas.com/t/nginx-proxy-manager-configuration-tips-especially-if-you-are-stuck-at-deploying/14653)

 You can of course at this point forward `30000` at your router and have your users connect to that.
 But how cool would it be if they could use a domain name, and TLS worked for video/voice chat?

 - Create a login at CloudFlare